epogrebnyak/ru-bubble-map/README.md

 1. Draw map of Russia with administrative borders in a conventional projection
 2. Add cities as circles, circle size proportional to city population
-3. Collect sources of economic locational data (cellular network use, power consumption, transport, illumination, etc) and ideas about economic modelling and forecasting using such data
+3. Collect sources and uses of economic locational data (cellular network use, power consumption, transport, illumination, etc)

 Steps
 =====